TeamirTesh/portfolio/README.md

-# Teamir Teshome - Portfolio
+g# Teamir Teshome - Portfolio

 A dual-mode portfolio website with an OS-themed interface, combining professional experience display with personal reflection layers.
 Built with Next.js, TypeScript, and Framer Motion.